Get a free, no obligation personal loan quote with rates as low as 9.90%

 When will I receive my tax refund?

 This depends on which method you choose to file your tax return.
-If you file it online, it usually takes two weeks for the CRA to send you your tax refund.
+If you file it online, it usually takes two weeks for the CRA to send you your notice of assessment and tax refund.
 If you file it by mail, it can take around eight weeks before you get a cheque in the mail.

 What line can I find my tax refund amount?